difio/blog/source/_posts/2013-01-24-graphical-or-tabular-view-you-vote-we-code.markdown

 Graphical View
 --------------

-Our proposal is to implement a graphical view as shown on the mockup below:
+Our proposal is to implement a graphical view as shown on the mock-up below:

 ![Graphical view](/images/app_graph.png "Graphical view")

-On the verical axis are all the dependencies used by your application.
+On the vertical axis are all the dependencies used by your application.
 By default only outdated ones are shown, sorted by their name for readability.

 On the horizontal axis are all available versions for that particular package shown as markers.